-Business entities in Monaco
+Business entities in Monaco in 2023

 Healy Consultants will assist our Clients with incorporating the optimal corporate structure for their business needs.
 There are several ways of doing business in Monaco, the most common being through the setup of General Business Corporation in Monaco (GBC, locally known in Monaco as a SAM).
 Some of our Clients also contact us to form a local foundation of the branch of their already existing foreign company.